-There are many instances where a serious injustice and crime occurs and the innocent victim is left holding the bag.
-This can happen when someone gets into an accident with a drunk driver and for whatever reason the driver was not covered by insurance.
-Can also occur in many other ways where the victim is not compensated or is an adequately compensated for their injuries.
+There are many instances where serious injustice and crime occur, and the innocent victim is left holding the bag.
+This can happen when someone gets into an accident with a drunk driver and, for whatever reason, the driver is not covered by insurance.
+It can also occur in many other ways where the victim is not compensated or is adequately compensated for their injuries.

-The Texas Crime Victims’ Compensation Fund provides an avenue for innocent victims to collect necessary compensation in certain instances.
-The fund is run by the Atty.
-Gen. of the state of Texas.
-Victims must first seek help from other sources such as health insurance, Medicaid or Medicare, car insurance or even Worker’s Compensation.
+The Texas Crime Victims’ Compensation Fund allows innocent victims to collect necessary compensation in certain instances.
+The Attorney General of Texas runs the fund.
+Victims must seek help from other health insurance, Medicaid or Medicare, car insurance, or Worker’s Compensation.

-The crime must have been reported to the appropriate law enforcement agency within a reasonable period of time and certainly within a time where the investigation or prosecution of the climb will not be hampered.
+The crime must have been reported to the appropriate law enforcement agency within a reasonable period and certainly within a time when the investigation or prosecution of the climb will not be hampered.

-Generally, the application for benefits must be submitted within three years the date of the crime.
-However, the filing date may be extended if good cause is shown for such situations as the age of the victim or physical or mental incapacity.
+Generally, the application for benefits must be submitted within three years of the date of the crime.
+However, the filing date may be extended if good cause is shown for the victim’s age or physical or mental incapacity.